beiwang2003/strip_clustering_fpga/README.md

 (this will generate a profile.mon file for compiling with -profile option for the *.cl file)

-4. Post-processing the profile.mon data into a readable profile.json file for data processing with Intel VTune aocl profile ./strip-cluster -x unifiedKernels.cl -s unifiedKernels.source (this will generate a profile.json for further data processing with Intel VTune)
+4. Post-processing the profile.mon data into a readable profile.json file for data processing with Intel VTune aocl profile ./strip-cluster -x unifiedKernels.aocx -s unifiedKernels.source (this will generate a profile.json for further data processing with Intel VTune)

 5. Instead of using Intel VTune, we can also launch the Intel FPGA Dynamic Profiler for OpenCL GUI